2 killed, 40 injured in school bus accident in Rajasthan's Jaisalmer

-Two children were killed and 40 others injured when a school bus met with an accident in Rajasthan’s Jaisalmer district on Thursday, police said.
+Two children were killed and 40 others injured when a school bus they were travelling overturned in Rajasthan's Jaisalmer district on Thursday, officials said.

-The accident happened in the Phalsunda area and the injured have been hospitalised, they said.
+The accident took place on the Sheo road under the Phalsund police station area when the bus was on its way to the school.

+"Two students were killed in the accident.
+The injured were taken to a nearby hospital for treatment," the police said.

 Watch the latest DH Videos here: